westerveltco/django-simple-nav/README.md

    Any items with permissions attached will automatically filtered out before rendering the template based on the request user's permissions, so you don't need to worry about that in your template.

-   Items with extra context will have that context passed to the template when rendering the navigation, which you can access either directly or through the `item.extra_context` attribute.
+   Items with extra context will have that context passed to the template when rendering the navigation, which you can access directly.

    For example, given the above example `MainNav`, you could create a `main_nav.html` template: